hadisafari77/passwordGenerator/README.md

 <h2> Password Generator<h2>

-<li> A Password Generator in order to allow better password creation for users using prompts, alerts and confirms. </li>
+ A Password Generator in order to allow better password creation for users using prompts, alerts and confirms.

 <hr>

  <h2> Password Generator Preview </h2>